-Making children aware of the plight of the European Hamster
+Making children aware of the plight of the European Hamster8 November 2017

 The Vaisseau is an activity and exhibition centre in Strasbourg that caters for young audiences, with the aim of promoting science and the culture of science and technology.
 Within the scope of the ‘Science à Croquer’ programme, on Saturday 7 October, it opened its doors for a conference about the European Hamster.